javijnb/ta-assignment-1/README.md

 ./deploy_backend.sh
 ```

 After this, it is needed to open the port 8000 to the outside.
-Head to the frontend instance, Security, click in the Security Group ID, and add a new Enter Rule:
+Head to the backend instances, Security, click in the Security Group ID, and add a new Enter Rule:

 ```
 Type > TCP custom